-AU unveils 2017 AFRIMA calendar in South Africa - Nigeria Today
+AU Unveils 2017 AFRIMA Calendar in South Africa - Nigeria Today

 The ceremony was attended by AU officials, members of the International Committee of AFRIMA, past AFRIMA winners and nominees from Southern African, media executives in Southern Africa and other stakeholders in the creative/entertainment industry in Africa.

-During the unveiling, President/Executive Producer, AFRIMA, Mr. Mike Dada, made known that the first activity on the continental awards event calendar is submission of entries which open globally on Monday, May 8 and submission closes on Monday, July 17, 2017.
+During the unveiling, President/Executive Producer, AFRIMA, Mr. Mike Dada made known that the first activity on the continental awards event calendar would be submission of entries, which opens globally on Monday, May 8 and submission closes on Monday, July 17, 2017.

 While delivering the African Union opening address at the event, Head of Culture Division, African Union Commission, Ms. Angela Martins, thanked the government of the Republic of South Africa and the people for receiving the AUC and AFRIMA for the calendar unveiling.

 She added: “We would like to hail the All Africa Music Awards initiative for the laudable impact it has for its three editions (2014, 2015 and 2016).
-AFRIMA has been able to mobilize millions of people and renowned artistes from the five (5) regions of Africa’’.
+AFRIMA has been able to mobilise millions of people and renowned artistes from the five regions of Africa.”

 The All Africa Music Awards, AFRIMA, is a music property developed to celebrate, reward and showcase the rich musical culture of Africa, stimulate conversations among Africans and between Africa and the rest of the globe about the great potential and values of the African culture and artistic heritage for the purpose of creating jobs, reducing poverty, calling attention of world leaders to Africa and promoting the positive image of Africa to the world.

-AFRIMA is centred on the promotion and marketing of African music and is by far the largest gathering of such magnitude of stakeholders in Africa and hosting is earnestly sought by different African countries due to the great leveraging opportunities that the platform provides.
+AFRIMA is centred on the promotion and marketing of African music and is by far the largest gathering of such magnitude of stakeholders in Africa.
+Hosting of this event is earnestly sought by different African countries due to the great leveraging opportunities that the platform provides.

 Follow us on twitter @NigeriaTodayNG